Introduction

 Accenture

 As mentioned earlier, because the Veeva system is a typical vertical type, there are not small barriers to entry for SaaS software vendors specializing in life sciences and medical industries.
-Therefore, few manufacturers have the ability to assist customers to install and integrate into the client, so the Veeva system mainly relies on Accenture (US stock code: ACN) to assist customers, promote the supervision and information management of the life science industry, and promote Veeva’s system.
+Therefore, few manufacturers have the ability to assist customers to install and integrate into the client, so the Veeva system mainly relies on Accenture (ticker: ACN) to assist customers, promote the supervision and information management of the life science industry, and promote Veeva’s system.

 For deep dive on Accenture, please see my previous post “What kind of company is Accenture, the McKinsey of technology industry?“.